Seasonedbag/Severance-iOS2/README_BUILD.md

-Severance Xcode 16 final project.
-Upload all files/folders in this package to your repo root.
+Severance-iOS2-FINAL generated package.
+Upload all files and folders to repo root.
+Build workflow included.